AP source: Vikings spoke with Jim Harbaugh about opening

 AP Pro Football Writer

+MINNEAPOLIS (AP) — Jim Harbaugh might be taking a step toward returning to the NFL.

-MINNEAPOLIS (AP) — A person with knowledge of the process says the Minnesota Vikings and Michigan’s Jim Harbaugh had exploratory conversations about the NFL team’s coaching vacancy Saturday.
+Harbaugh and the Minnesota Vikings had exploratory conversations about the team’s coaching vacancy Saturday, a person with knowledge of the process told The Associated Press.

-The person, who spoke to The Associated Press on condition of anonymity because the team was not publicizing the interview, said both sides are gauging interest.
+The person, who spoke on condition of anonymity because the team was not publicizing the interview, said both sides are gauging interest.

 Minnesota hired Kwesi Adofo-Mensah as general manager Wednesday night and is searching for a coach.